GIFHAR/hospital-guide-pal/README.md

 - Visual cues and friendly micro‑interactions
 - WCAG‑inspired universal design principles

 ### ✔ 2.
-AI‑Powered Patient Assistant
+AI‑Powered Patient Assistant (Concept Only)
-The AI assistant helps patients by:
+The AI assistant is **not implemented yet** — it is a **design concept** that outlines how AI could support patients in the future.

+The concept includes:

-- Explaining instructions and features in natural language
+Natural‑language explanations of instructions and features Step‑by‑step task guidance
-- Guiding them through tasks step‑by‑step
-- Translating content for non‑Danish speakers
-- Understanding typed or spoken needs (e.g., “I need water”, “I’m in pain”)
+Translation support for non‑Danish speakers Understanding free‑text patient needs (e.g., “I need water”, “I’m in pain”) Assisting future differentiated patient call workflows
-- Supporting future "differentiated patient call" workflows defined by Region H

-All AI interactions in this prototype are simulated (no backend).
+Note: In this prototype, all AI behavior is **mocked or visual‑only** with no backend or model integration.

 ### ✔ 3.
 Future‑Ready for Region H Features
 Our UI is compatible with upcoming bedside tablet capabilities: